i-am-meghana/i-am-meghana/README.md

 🌱 I’m currently learning Backend Development in Flask (˵ ¬ᴗ¬˵)

-🎀 I like dabbling with fancy front-ends (≖⩊≖)

 🤓 I am always looking for opportunities to learn and improve my skills (¬`‸´¬)

 🧑🏻‍💻 Keep up with my learnings on